You’ve finished your Chapter 13 and emerged from bankruptcy with your home loan current.

 The Consumer Financial Protection Bureau has a how-to, with a template letter, on how to dispute inaccurate information on your credit report.

-Get the good information reported.
+Get the good information reported as part of your fresh start.